MohammadHMazarei/Pig-Game/README.md

 # Pig-Game
-This is a simple pig game which is 2-player game and a player who reach 100 score will be the winner of the game. you can playe the game on https://pigpig-game.netlify.app/ website.
-To start the game roll dice.
+This is a simple pig game which is a 2-player game and the player who reaches 100 score first will be the winner of the game. you can play the game on https://pigpig-game.netlify.app/ website.
+To start the game, roll the dice.